History of the British 1st Division during the world wars: Interwar period

 In December 1934, divisional engineers and signal personnel went to the Territory of the Saar Basin.
 They assisted international supervisors who oversaw the 1935 Saar status referendum.
 In July 1935, the division was again observed by the king when they took part in a military review.
 The following year, in September, it deployed to Mandatory Palestine to bolster the British presence during the opening stages of the Arab Revolt.
 The 1st and the 3rd Brigades moved to Jerusalem, while the 2nd Brigade went to Sarafand al-Amar to guard the southern coast.
 In December, with the exception of the 2nd Brigade, all returned to the UK.
 The 2nd Brigade left Palestine in late 1937 and returned to the division by December.

 During the course of 1937, the division was mechanised and reorganised in line with new thinking.
 This saw each brigade decreased from four to three battalions, anti-tank companies added, and saw the arrival of Universal Carriers and more transport to make the infantry more mobile.
 In September, army manoeuvres were conducted in East Anglia to test the changes.
 The 1st Division played the role of insurgents who had seized London (portrayed by Norwich) who were then attacked by pro-government forces who were portrayed by the 2nd Division.

 On 14 February 1938, Major-General Harold Alexander took command of the division and would lead them into the opening stages of the Second World War.
 The second half of the 1930s saw tensions increased between Germany and the UK and its allies.
 War had been avoided in 1938 via the Munich Agreement, but relations between both parties soon rapidly deteriorated.
 In March 1939, Germany occupied the remnants of Czechoslovak breaching the agreement reached at Munich.
 In May, Alexander joined high ranking British officers who were dispatched to France to undertake staff talks with their French counterparts.
 This was followed by a tour of the Maginot Line.
-The division itself contiuned training through the year, with the final excerise occurring between 28–30 August.
+The division itself continued training through the year, with the final excerise occurring between 28 and 30 August.
 By the outbreak of the war, now known as the 1st Infantry Division, the division consisted of the 1st Infantry Brigade (Guards) as well as the 2nd and 3rd Infantry Brigades.